MEMOROBIA sluttkonferanse - Slavery in Moldova and Wallachia: Silences, Memory, and Resistance

 - Maria Dumitru, PhD Candidate, MF Norwegian School of Theology, Religion and Society

-- Petre Petcut, PhD, Historian
+- Petre Petcut, PhD and Historian

 Moderator: Alma Dzafic Ferhatovic, MSc student in Sociology of Law, Lund University